 - School offices shall maintain an environment that is free of tobacco, alcohol, and other drugs.

 - Safety procedures and appropriate training for students and staff shall support personal safety and a violence and harassment-free environment.

 - School and classroom shall work to create an environment where students, parents/guardians, and staff are respected, valued, and accepted with high expectations for personal behavior and accomplishments.

 Social and Emotional Well-Being

-- School shall provide a supportive environment that includes guidance, counseling, and school social work services that encourages students, families and staff to request assistance when needed and links them to school or community resources.
+- The school shall provide a supportive environment that includes guidance, counseling, and school social work services that encourage students, families, and staff to request assistance when needed and links them to school or community resources.

 - Students shall be provided the skills to express thoughts and feelings in a responsible manner and give and receive support from others.

 - Students shall be taught to understand and respect the differences in others and how to build positive interpersonal relations.

 - Students and staff shall be encouraged to balance work and recreation and helped to become aware of stressors that may interfere with healthy development.